📚 College Credit Guide ✓ TransferCredit.org 🕐 10 min read

 How to Get CLEP Scores Sent to Your College

-This article covers the importance of sending CLEP scores correctly to avoid delays in college credit.
+This article covers the importance of correctly sending CLEP scores to avoid delays and additional costs.

 About the Author